PoonamKorade/BigDataProject/README.md

 2. Once you have made sure hadoop in installed and running.
 Follow below steps to run the entire project of generate, sort and validate in one go.

-# NOTE :
+#### NOTE :

-Only caveat to running the below script is to generate,sort and validate on 10GB data, you need to have atleast 80-100GB free space in your laptop.
+1. Only caveat to running the below script is to generate,sort and validate on 10GB data, you need to have atleast 80-100GB free space in your laptop.
 If you donot have that run the below script to generate less amount of data.

+2. run.sh should be followed by a number indicating the amount of data in GBs you want to generate.

+3. As shown in the above , I am running the run.sh script with parameter as 5 to generate 5GB file.

-From the root of the project go "sort-map-reduce-master" folder, run below commands.
+4. From the root of the project go "sort-map-reduce-master" folder, run below commands.

 ```bash
 cd mapreduce-sort-example
 ./run.sh 5
 ```
-# NOTE :

-run.sh should be followed by a number indicating the amount of data in GBs you want to generate.

-As shown in the above , I am running the run.sh script with parameter as 5 to generate 5GB file.

 This run.sh does the following steps